To specify custom queries to run:

 The results are validated only if the database agent version is greater than 4.5.5.

-The following points provide information about using limits when configuring custom metrics:
+The following limits apply when configuring custom metrics:

 - The total number of custom metrics or events that you can create per account is the product of